Andernach is a city with 30 inhabitants and is located on the Rhine.

 Gardens in cities are not uncommon.
 Public gardens, which the city administration creates itself, do.

 Kosack writes: “The main focus is on the public green spaces.
-In addition to an attractive design of the urban green spaces, they should also take on ecological, economic and aesthetic functions in equal measure in terms of multifunctionality.
-In the concept of the 'Edible City' it applies to this as'Center of life again with 'Food' to make it tangible. "
+In addition to an attractive design of the urban green spaces, these should also take on ecological, economic and aesthetic functions in the sense of multifunctionality.
+In the concept of the 'Edible City', this applies as 'Center of life again with 'Food' to make it tangible. "